scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 </div><br>
 Related Links: <a href="https://blog.thingsboard.io/2017/01/esp8266-gpio-control-over-mqtt-using.html">Tutorial documentation

-#### Temperature upload from Raspberry Pi and DHT22 using Thingsboard
+#### Temperature upload from Raspberry Pi and DHT22 using Pacificsoft

-This video tutorial shows a demo about how to upload the temperature and humidity data from Raspberry Pi and DHT22 over MQTT using Python and Thingsboard
+This video tutorial shows a demo about how to upload the temperature and humidity data from Raspberry Pi and DHT22 over MQTT using Python and Pacificsoft

 For more details and source code reference, please refer to the tutorial documentation in the related links.